 VO partners have recognized that building a monolithic tool that attempts to fulfill all the requirements of all users is impractical, and it is a better use of resources to enable individual tools to work together better.
 One element of this is defining common file formats for the exchange of data between different applications.
 Another important component is a messaging system that enables the applications to share data and take advantage of each other's functionality.
-SAMP (Simple Application Messaging Protocol) is a messaging protocol that enables astronomy software tools to interoperate and communicate amongst each others.
+SAMP, the Simple Application Messaging Protocol, is a standard for allowing software tools to exchange control and data information, thus facilitating tool interoperability, and so allowing users to treat separately developed applications as an integrated suite.